chan-andy/FlameThrower/README.md

 - Automatic flame rolling with customizable thresholds
 - Real-time result tracking and display
-- Support for Res/Rainbow Flames (Black Flame WIP)
 - Configurable capture region and reroll position
 - Visual feedback during the rolling process
-- Ability to stop the process at any time with ESC key (WIP)

 ## Requirements